-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI

-Oystercatcher will be unlikely,

-- Import of waste in landraise operations to be the subject of a permit application to Natural Resources Wales under the Environmental Permitting Regulations.
-No importation of waste should be carried out until such time a permit has been granted, - Further mitigation required to the use of a geotextile in order to manage the risk of particulate matter fines and run-off washing into the Menai Straits and the European Special Area of Conservation (Menai Strait SAC).
-Any construction work should follow the principles and advice in Pollution Prevention Guidance Note 5, 'Works and Maintenance in or near Water', but additional measures should be undertaken such as a watching brief, monitoring and reporting of water discolouration and the requirement for immediate remedial action in the event of an incident. - NRW recommends that a condition be included with any planning permission, in order to ensure that an effective Construction Environment Management Plan is prepared and agreed with the LPA and NRW prior to the commencement of works, - Site classified as a C2 Zone in the Development Advice Maps accompanying TAN15, described as "areas of floodplain without significant flood defence infrastructure".
+- Having reviewed the Habitats Regulations Assessment: Stage 1 Screening Report, NRW conclude that based upon the survey information submitted in support of the application, it is considered that the measures proposed in the application to be sufficient to ensure that significant effects on the Traeth Lafan SPA and qualifying species of Oystercatcher will be unlikely, - Import of waste in landraise operations to be the subject of a permit application to Natural Resources Wales under the Environmental Permitting Regulations.
+No importation of waste should be carried out until such time a permit has been granted, - NRW satisfied that the Construction Environment Management Plan is sufficient to address their concerns about pollution control, the identification of environmental receptors and commitments to various environmental monitoring regimes including waste management, site drainage/surface water management and mitigation for nesting/roosting birds.
+Any construction work should follow the principles and advice in Pollution Prevention Guidance Note 5, 'Works and Maintenance in or near Water'. - Recommend a checklist of practical measures to be implemented during the construction period in order to mitigate for the potential environmental impact of the development on the marine environment and avoid the risk of pollution - Site classified as a C2 Zone in the Development Advice Maps accompanying TAN15, described as "areas of floodplain without significant flood defence infrastructure".
 This is an application for the disposal of inert materials so as to enable the site to be raised above the extreme tidal flood levels indicated on the flood zone maps for the area.
 Before any future application for residential type development is submitted, a flood map challenge will need to be submitted to NRW/Welsh Government where flood zone maps may only be changed upon request and when the work of raising the level of the site has been completed, - The latest submission on Flood Risk (Flood Consequence Assessment, April 2016 and covering letter dated 19 April 2016 addresses the flood risk concerns of NRW in previous correspondence.
-Details of rip-rap material should be provided to ensure that erosion of the fill material will be minimised due to wave action. - Marine licence under the remit of NRW required for the extent of works below Mean High Water Springs (MHWS).
-No work should be carried out below MHWS until such a licence has been obtained, - All fuel and chemical containers bunded to 110% capacity of the total volume stored & oil spill kit should be available on site to deal with any oil spill, - Based on the findings of the supplementary geoenvironmental appraisal submitted in support of the application, NRW have no concerns about land contamination.
+Condition to specify the detailed design of the rip-rap material to specify the minimum and maximum size of stone to be used and any future maintenance requirements,

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI